Duslerke/datamunge/README.md

 This repository acts as a look up so the "wheel wouldn't need to be read about and assembled twice".

 # Using:
-- Ensure you have done the [Setup](#Setup) and prepared the [Dependencies](#Dependencies).
+- Ensure you have done the [Setup](#Setup) and have the [Dependencies](#Dependencies) installed.
 - The script files are located within the `src/` directory.
 - You can run any given script by either running `python` command with a relative path to the script file:
   ```sh
     python src/sample.py
   ```

-  or you can run using your code editor _(example: whilst having script file open in Visual Studio Code, you can click the 'play' triangle icon in the top, right corner)_
+  Alternatively, you can launch the script using your code editor's functionality _(for example: whilst having script file open in Visual Studio Code, you can click the 'play' triangle icon in the top, right corner)_
-- Whilst creating new scripts or adding new code you may **introduce** new Pip packages into virtual environment.
+- Whilst creating new scripts or adding new code you may **introduce** new Pip packages into virtual environment _(by doing pip install package_name)_.
-  Make sure you update the `requirements.txt` file after you have installed those packages _(otherwise anyone else using this environment will not have the packages available to run your new code)_.
+  Make sure you update the `requirements.txt` file after you have installed those packages _(otherwise others setting up virtual environment for this project will not have the packages available to run your new code)_.

   To update the `requirement.txt` file, run:
   ```sh